Contact Details

 Carnivorous Plants

-They don’t appeal to everyone; but they often capture the imagination of people who are not necessarily interested in other types of plants.
+For some, they are a passion, and for others they can become a part time or full time occupation.
+They might not appeal to everyone; but carnivorous plants often capture the imagination of people who are not necessarily interested in other types of plants.

-Anyone who chooses to undertake this course is obviously interested in carnivorous plants; probably either as an amateur collector, a commercial grower or a naturalist.
+Anyone who chooses to undertake this course is obviously interested in carnivorous plants; perhaps as an amateur collector, a commercial grower or a naturalist.

 Carnivorous plants are plants that derive some or all of their nutrients by capturing and digesting small animals, such as insects.